An Insight to a Samoyed’s Temperament and Behavior

 The temperament of a Samoyed radiates friendliness, and they are not at all aggressive or dangerous.
 Samoyeds live in harmony with the humans and other animals they are raised with.
 They are smart and social dogs with a friendly vibe, who demand love and attention.

 As the Sammies are known to prefer close interaction and connection with humans, subjecting them to solitary confinement in the back yard of your house can make the Samoyed alienated, miserable, and even hostile.
 As the Samoyeds are known to be intelligent dogs with a touch of independence, it is best to keep them busy, as not performing any task could lead to annoying behavior like digging, jumping the fence, chewing shoes etc. Just like human behavior, it is important to note that neglecting or mistreating a Samoyed could result in dull, shy, and aggressive behavior.
 A fun fact is knowing that Sammies, due to their friendly disposition, are not aggressive with cats.
 It might be a relief for people who are multi-pet families.
 The aggressive behavior of a Samoyed, although rare, can surface if provoked, when they are in pain or fear of another person or animal.
+If aggressive behavior has been concerning you for a long time, you might want to find a dog behavior specialist to consult with.

 Nobody would ever wish to have a pet who instills fear amongst friends, family, children, or strangers at the dog park.
 With a smile that is so heartfelt, a Samoyed would definitely be a friendly favorite in your home and neighborhood.
 A Samoyed would capture a special place in the heart of a toddler or an older kid as they display a high degree of affection towards kids.
 As they are patient, playful, and energetic, they can keep up with young children and get close to them quickly.
 With a toddler, a Samoyed is more gentle, and with an older kid, it is more of a playmate and a guardian who will not desert its responsibility when in danger.
 Samoyed adores older kids who are willing to spend time with them playing or just taking them for a walk.
 The Samoyed is also friendly with children outside of their families as well, demonstrating the same level of loving demeanor, which makes them a great fit as a family dog.